-It is very important to speak with your child’s educational setting if you have concerns about their learning.
+It is very important to speak with your child’s place of learning if you have concerns about their learning.

 Talk to someone who is working with your child.
 Before you do so, it will be helpful if you: